nerves-hub/nerves_hub_link/README.md

 [![CircleCI](https://circleci.com/gh/nerves-hub/nerves_hub_link/tree/main.svg?style=svg)](https://circleci.com/gh/nerves-hub/nerves_hub_link/tree/main)
 [![Hex version](https://img.shields.io/hexpm/v/nerves_hub_link.svg "Hex version")](https://hex.pm/packages/nerves_hub_link)

-**Important**
+The Device-side client library for NervesHub.

-This is the 2.0 development branch of NervesHubLink.
-If you have been using NervesHub prior to around April, 2023 and are not following 2.0 development, see the `maint-v1` branch.
-The `maint-v1` branch is being used in production.
-2.0 development is in progress, and we don't have guides or good documentation yet.
-If you use the 2.0 development branch, we don't expect breaking changes, but please bear with us as we complete the 2.0 release.
+This is the 2.x version NervesHubLink.
+If you have been using NervesHub prior to around April, 2023 and have not updated to 2.0 or newer see the `maint-v1` branch.

 ---